mtuncbilek95/MAGE/README.md

 ### AtomicQueue
 It's a lock-free queue which is used for multi-threading.
 It's a basic queue structure which is used for job system.
 It's not a thread-safe queue.
 It's a lock-free queue.
 Highly recommended to use with caution only on job related tasks.

+## WHY PLATFORM SPECIFIC IO IMPLEMENTATION
+As I learned from the unit tests I did in both release and debug mode, especially in the Win32, the performance difference is huge.
+The reason is that the Win32API is a bit risky and lower level than the std library.
+For example, reading a 3 Megabyte file for 1000 times with std library takes between 2.1 seconds and 2.8 seconds due to the thread priority, while the Win32API takes between 1.8 seconds and 2.1 seconds due to the thread priorty.
+We can also see that Platform-specific implementations have better thread performance.
+Since we are working on a game engine and I really care about my performance, I will continue to use platform-specific implementations for IO control units.
+I have not tested the Linux platform performance yet, but I believe if you do not use clang, the performance most probably will be better than the std library.
+But in order to have better control on the path, I will change the parameters that has been used as std::string to std::filesystem::path.

+For those who are curious about my setup:
+- CPU: Intel i7-11800H
+- RAM: 16 GB DDR4
+- GPU: Nvidia RTX 3060 Max Laptop
+- SSD: 512 GB NVMe + 1 TB NVMe
+- OS: Windows 11 Pro
+- IDE: Visual Studio 2022
+- MSVC Compiler: MSVC 19.41.34120.0